Levitation and dynamics of bodies in supersaturated fluids: Mathematical Modeling

-The decay of the supersaturation ratio, $S(t)$, where $S(t)=(\bar{c}(t)-c_s)/c_s$, is desired.
-Since the velocity field is driven by bubble growth and detachment from the container walls, it diminishes to zero when $\bar{c}=c_s$.
-We are thus motivated to model this period of gas loss instead by $\dot{S} = -S/T_r$, so that further decay of the gas concentration is instead by other means.
-Namely, after bubbles are no longer forming and detaching from the surface, the process tends towards a purely diffusive process, assumed to be governed by approximately one-dimensional dynamics, $c_t = D c_{zz}$.
+The decay of the supersaturation ratio, $S(t)$, where $S(t)=\bar{c}(t)/c_s-1$, is desired.
+Since the velocity field is driven by bubble growth and detachment from the container walls, it diminishes to zero when $S=S_{mc}$, a minimum value associated with the container walls (or remnant particulate matter).
+We are thus motivated to model this period of gas loss instead by $\dot{S} = -(S-S_{mc})/T_r$, so that further decay of the gas concentration is instead by other means.
+Namely, after bubbles are no longer forming on and detaching from the container surface, the process tends towards a purely diffusive process, assumed to be governed by approximately one-dimensional dynamics, $c_t = D c_{zz}$.
 Taking the container depth $H$ as the linear dimension of interest, the natural timescale from this equation is $H^2/D$; using experimental values $H=4.5$ cm and $D=1.85\cdot 10^{-5}$\,cm$^2$/s, the timescale of gas loss is on the order of $304$ hrs, over 12 days.

 The full picture of gas loss involves a change from the mixing performed by large scale circulation to a diffusively-dominated regime.
 This very rich problem deserves a more substantial investigation.